rileybbarton/CoastalFiresLevo/README.md

 # Data and Scripts for _Early post-fire mobilization of levoglucosan distinctly contrasts black carbon dynamics in small coastal mountain watersheds_

-Submitted for Publication in Geophysical Research Letters
+Submitted for Publication in Biogeochemistry Letters

 Contact [Riley Barton](mailto:rileybbarton@gmail.com) with any questions